oburacarol/oburacarol/README.md

 ## Hi there 👋, I'm [Carol Obura](https://www.linkedin.com/in/carol-obura/)

+Currently working on some cool stuff at the intersection of causal inference and machine learning 💡.

-I am a data scientist with a strong passion for machine learning, constantly seeking new opportunities to apply my skills and explore the latest technologies in the field.
-With experience in statistical analysis, data visualization, and predictive modeling, I am dedicated to leveraging data-driven insights to solve real world challenges and drive success.
+My academic background spans from pure statistics (undergrad) to biostatistics (Msc).
+Professionally worked as a data scientist, exploring and applying everything it entails; data cleaning, EDA, modeling, and deploying some of the solutions as microservices.
+I am dedicated to leveraging data-driven insights to solve real-world challenges and drive success in any way possible.

-I'm open to remote/hybrid data roles, as well as collaborations on data science and machine learning related projects and challenges.
+.

+.

+Open to collaborations on projects related to causal machine learning or machine learning in general ✉️.

+Always experimenting, always learning 👩‍💻.

 ## 🛠 Tech Stack: